backdrop-contrib/fivestar/README.txt

 explain their purpose.
 The Node ID field is the most important field on the page which determines exactly what node will receive the value of the rating.
 In a realy simple case, you could just enter the value 10 to always rate on the same node with nid = 10.
-Usually you'll need to enter PHP code to dynamically select what node you want to rate.

 A common scenario is using fivestar with nodecomments to make reviews.
 If using nodecomments a separate checkbox appears the Node ID field to allow you easily